Skip to Main Content

 St. Luke’s Health endocrinologists offer a variety of treatments for parathyroid conditions, ranging from medications to surgery.
 As one of 31 National Organization for Rare Disorders (NORD) Rare Disease Centers of Excellence, Baylor St. Luke’s Medical Center offers patients high-quality, specialized care for the diagnosis and treatment of parathyroid conditions.

-Advanced surgical treatments for parathyroid conditions
+Advanced treatments for parathyroid conditions

 Our experts use the latest breakthroughs and innovations in the surgical treatment of endocrine disorders, including scarless parathyroid removal using the transoral vestibular approach (TOVA).
 Baylor St. Luke’s Medical Center is currently the only center in Texas that performs this novel procedure.